The name of this organization is the Florida Academy of Anesthesiologist Assistants, hereinafter referred to as the FAAA.

-All officers shall take office on January 1.
-The President, President-Elect, and Immediate Past President shall serve for a term of two years, or until their successors shall be duly elected and qualified.
+All officers shall take office on January 1, or immediately after completion of extended or delayed election period approved by the board of directors.
+The President, President-Elect, and Immediate Past President shall serve for a term of one year, or until their successors shall be duly elected and qualified.
 The Secretary and Treasurer shall serve for a term of two years, or until their successors shall be duly elected and qualified.

 Section 3: Board Appointments

 The Board may elect or appoint such other officers as deemed necessary, such as Assistant Secretary and Assistant Treasurer, in an ex-officio manner.

 The Board shall create an Executive Committee (EC) composed of the President, the President-Elect, the Immediate Past President, the Secretary, and the Treasurer.
 The Executive Director shall be an ex-officio member of the EC.